Ontario Real Estate Forms and Paperwork Explained [For Sellers and Buyers]

 WHAT ABOUT ONTARIO REAL ESTATE COMMISSION?

-Real estate agents in Ontario get paid through commission, which means a certain percentage of the price of a home.
+Real estate agents in Ontario get paid through commission, which is calculated based on a certain percentage of the price of a home.
 Realtors are only paid upon the successful close of a property.

 That means, for example, that if a Realtor is working with a Seller and their client’s home doesn’t sell, the Realtor doesn’t get paid.